jpcx/node-kraken-api/README.md

 The following command will test the package for errors (using the jest library).
 Testing may take a few minutes to complete.

 ___Note:___ In order for authenticated testing to occur, a valid auth.json file must be available in the root directory of the package.
 Please see the [configuration](#configuration) instructions below.
-An empty auth.json file has been provided; please fill the 'key', 'secret', and 'tier' properties accordingly.

-__Modifying the provided auth.json for authenticated testing:__
+__Creating an auth.json file for authenticated testing:__

 _NOTE: replace 'nano' with your preferred editor_
 _NOTE: use a read-only key to be safe_